cdktf/cdktf-provider-datadog/docs/syntheticsGlobalVariable.typescript.md

 - *Type:* number

 Interval for which to refresh the token (in seconds).
+Value must be between 0 and 999.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.58.0/docs/resources/synthetics_global_variable#refresh_interval SyntheticsGlobalVariable#refresh_interval}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.59.0/docs/resources/synthetics_global_variable#refresh_interval SyntheticsGlobalVariable#refresh_interval}

 ---